 This short trail takes you to one of the most expansive overlooks in the park, and it requires little effort to reach.
 The classic work vs. reward tips heavily in favor of reward with this hike in Zion.
 For this reason, it’s a hot spot for both hikers and photographers.

-The trailhead starts along highway 9 and does not require a shuttle ticket, except you will need to score a parking spot.
+The trailhead starts along the Zion-Mt.
+Carmel Highway (which connects the two ends of Utah highway 9 on either side of the park) and does not require a shuttle ride – except you will need to score a parking spot.
 A short hike to the overlook manages to gain what little elevation it does over a short distance.
 Elevation gain is a modest 100 feet that pass through shaded alcoves of ferns and trees.

 - Miles: 0.4 miles

 - Difficulty: EASY!